+Slowly, to consciousness, come and find your face crushed on pavement viscous.
+Dirt falling from eyelashes, blinking it away, gradually bringing your mind around.
 On a long-stretch of road, nose full of tar, all movement meagre, your energy’s long fallen from bones.
 Use your dwindling strength to bring back what happened.
 Raise hand to foreheadContinue reading “Reversal”

 At first there’s no warmth.
 Only the hot black pain of frostbite.
 Then like a shock, the blankness ends again and I feel my skin start to thaw, my blood slowly pulsing through veins that had almost forgotten how to push it.
+How long?

 Being a Canadian woman writer of European descent, I came into Fauzia Rafique’s The Adventures of SahebaN without background knowledge of the role (Mirza) Sahiba plays in much of traditional Punjabi culture.
-The beauty of Rafique’s text however, is how my lack does not impact my understanding of how the narrative turns a cultural model for perfection (Sahiba) on her head to showcase the flaws of that very perfection, and (in particular) to show that a woman can be honourable, and pure, and loyal, without bowing to the restrictive ideas and expectations that society and religion place upon her.
+The beauty of Rafique’s text however, is how my lack does not impact my understanding of how the narrative turns a cultural model for perfectionContinue reading “Drums of Change: A Review of Fauzia Rafique’s The Adventures of SahebaN”

 For the last six years, I’ve been a freelancer.
 Even when I was still at school, even when I worked full time as a server, an administrator, an intern, I managed a whole other venture on the side, building it step-by-step.
-Just six months ago, I decided to take the full brunt of it–I risked my livelihood in trusting my trade to vest the rewards for which my heart yearned: not just money, but freedom.
-And, I wanted to create a life that was only writing.
+Just six months ago, I decided to take the full brunt of it–I riskedContinue reading “Tips of the Trade: Freelancing for the Editors and Writers Among Us”